talhaanwarch/skin_lesion_diagnosis_app/README.md

     ]
 ```
 **create a template**
-create a folder templates and inside the template folder create home.html
+create a folder templates inside sub_app and inside the templates folder create home.html
 and write {{ print }}

 **Go to view.py of sub_app**